swutw/cpex_cv_forecasting/README.md

 If a given image is not available at the time of pdf compilation, the templates will display the CPEX logo instead.
 For the animated template, the CPEX logo will display whenever the animation images are not complete.

-6. Change the file name of your final forecast (whether it be .pdf or .ppt or .pptx) to follow this example: **CPEX-AW_Forecast_YYYY-MM-DD.pdf** and save in _./forecast_files/_.
+6. Change the file name of your final forecast (whether it be .pdf or .ppt or .pptx) to follow this example: **CPEX-CV_Forecast_YYYY-MM-DD.pdf** and save in _./forecast_files/_.
-- e.g., on July 16, 2020, the file would be under name would be: ./forecast_files/CPEX-AW_Forecast_2020-07-16_animated.pdf
+- e.g., on July 16, 2020, the file would be under name would be: ./forecast_files/CPEX-CV_Forecast_2020-07-16_animated.pdf

 **Just before you are ready to present**
 7. Update the observed imagery that might have been refreshed while you were forecasting: **./run_update_observed_imagrey.sh** or **python ./supplementary/update_observed_imagrey.py**